 JOSH | COO

-Josh Masonheimer is a former operations manager with an engineering degree from Liberty University, Josh handles the logistics of the company.
-In his free time, he enjoys playing hockey and building LEGOs with the girls.
+Josh Masonheimer is a former operations manager with an engineering degree from Liberty University.
+Josh handles all the logistics of the company.
+In his free time he enjoys playing hockey and building LEGOs with the girls.

 Hannah Novak is the Executive Assistant to Phy and helps head up marketing and community events at Every Woman a Theologian.

 Mikayla is Every Woman a Theologian’s set director.
 Her passion for people and celebrations makes every shoot amazing.
 She loves watching Great Lakes freighters, coffee shop chats, and her cat Minnesota.

 Daeun spends her days making latte art as a barista, going on hikes with her husband Johnny and their 80lb bernedoodle, and creating content for EWAT’s Facebook page, all while pursuing her Masters in Counseling.

 To be Christians who live and love well in a post-Christian world, we must know why we believe what we believe.
 I realized this right before college when a friend of mine began exploring atheism.
 As I read the books he was reading, it became increasingly apparent that simple, quick answers about Christianity just wouldn’t work.
 I had to know why I believed what I believed.
 And I had to know why I could trust the Bible.